DylanMeeus/springboot_jwt_blog/_posts/2015-10-04-getting-started-with-relay.markdown

 Auth0 issues [JSON Web Tokens](http://jwt.io) on every login for your users.
 This means that you can have a solid [identity infrastructure](https://auth0.com/docs/identityproviders), including [Single Sign On](https://auth0.com/docs/sso/single-sign-on), User Management, support for Social (Facebook, Github, Twitter, etc.), Enterprise (Active Directory, LDAP, SAML, etc.) and your own database of users with just a few lines of code.
 Auth0 is perfect for [Single Page Applications](https://auth0.com/docs/sequence-diagrams) and very easy to set up.

 Auth0 provides an integration for Relay apps that makes it easy to implement authentication.
-Have a look at the [docs page]() or [get in touch](mailto:support@auth0.com) with us to find out more.
+Have a look at the [docs page]() or [open a support ticket](https://support.auth0.com) with us to find out more.

 ### Implementing Auth in Your Relay App